Liquor store: United States

 In Washington state, all beer and wine are available in specialty stores, grocery stores, convenience stores, department stores, taverns, and other locations.
 All spirits are available in stores greater than 10000 sqft; such as grocery stores, big box liquor chains, and drug stores).
 There are two exceptions to the 10000 sqft rule: 1) former state and contract liquor stores that reopened under private ownership may also sell spirits provided they have been issued a new license from the state; and 2) cities, mostly in rural areas, that do not have a store that meets the minimum floor space may be allowed to sell spirits if the Liquor Control Board deems that there are no sufficient establishments within the trade area.

 In parts of California, most notably Los Angeles, the term "liquor store" can often apply to any convenience store, corner store, minimart, or similar small local neighborhood grocery store.

 In 2012, Drizly, an alcohol e-commerce platform, launched its service in Boston allowing liquor stores to offer on-demand delivery.
 Other alcohol e-commerce platforms include Minibar, Saucey, and Bevz.
 In 2020, during the COVID-19 pandemic, Instacart announced that users would be able to add alcohol to their pick-up orders.

 Canada

 All provinces except Alberta have government-owned retail liquor retailers, with varying levels of quasi-monopoly status.
-Alberta has only privately-owned liquor stores.
-Elsewhere in the country, there are a mix of public and privately-owned retail outlets.
-Etymology varies across Canada; regional terms used in addition to 'liquor store' include dépanneur or 'dep' in Québec, 'bottle shop' in Ontario, and 'off-sale' in the Prairie Provinces.
+Alberta has only privately owned liquor stores.
+Elsewhere in the country, there is a mix of public and privately owned retail outlets.
+Etymology varies across Canada; regional terms used in addition to 'liquor store' include 'off-sale' in the Prairie Provinces.

 Due to federal law, all provincial liquor boards must act as the first importer of alcoholic beverages.